-When British Prime Minister David Cameron last week called for a referendum on Britain’s membership in the European Union, it was just the latest challenge to the beleaguered union, which has struggled in the wake of the global financial crisis.
-But in remarks at the A. B. Freeman School of Business on Tuesday (Jan.
-29), the EU’s ambassador to the United States said Cameron’s comments should not be interpreted as a rejection of the union.
+When British Prime Minister David Cameron called for a referendum on Britain’s membership in the European Union, it was just the latest challenge to the beleaguered union, which has struggled in the wake of the global financial crisis.
+But in remarks at the A. B. Freeman School of Business in January, the EU’s ambassador to the United States said Cameron’s comments should not be interpreted as a rejection of the union.

 “David Cameron in his speech is very clear about his own personal position—he believes that Britain should remain in the European Union,” said João Vale de Almeida, who has served as head of the delegation of the European Union to the United States since 2010.
 “We expect David Cameron to do what’s necessary to keep Britain in the European Union.”

 Established in 1993, the 27-nation union is the world’s largest political and economic bloc.
 In his presentation to business students and faculty, Vale de Almeida discussed the past, present and future of the EU but put a special emphasis on the importance of the union’s relationship with the United States.